-The Galaxy project was placed on temporary care and maintenance in late March, as mandated by the Government of South Africa.
+The Galaxy project was placed on temporary care and maintenance in March 2020 due to the COVID-19 pandemic, as mandated by the Government of South Africa.
 On April 23, 2020, the Corporation was notified that Galaxy had been designated as an essential service and can operate at 50% of its normal capacity.
-The Corporation is currently working on a plan that complies with the capacity and enhanced operating requirements and is expecting to see the recommencement of operations at Galaxy on or about May 4, 2020.
+The Corporation recommenced operations on May 4, 2020 in compliance with the capacity and enhanced operating requirements.
+On July 13, 2020, the government removed the restrictions relating to operating capacity, however social distancing protocols were still to be maintained.
+The Corporation will continue to assess the viability of operating within the government mandated levels and look to manage production in line with any further easing or tightening of operating restrictions.

-On January 26, 2016, the Corporation filed a NI 43-101 technical report in respect of the Galaxy Property entitled "A Technical Report on the Galaxy Gold Mine, Mpumalanga Province, South Africa" which was issued January 4, 2016 with an effective date of September 1, 2015 (the "Galaxy Technical Report"), and was prepared by Minxcon (Pty) Ltd and approved by Daniel van Heerden, B Eng (Min.), MCom (Bus.
-Admin.), Pr.
-Eng., FSAIMM, AMMSA, a Qualified Person as defined by NI 43-101.
-The Galaxy Technical Report satisfies the requirements to be a pre-feasibility study and was reviewed by the Directors of Minxcon (Pty) Ltd, specifically, Daniel van Heerden; Uwe Engelmann, BSc (Zoo. & Bot.), BSc Hons (Geol.), Pr.Sci.Nat., MGSSA; Dario Clemente, NHD (Ext.
-Met.), GCC, BLDP (WBS), MMMA, FSAIMM; and Johan Odendaal, BSc (Geol.), BSc (Min.
-Econ.), MSc (Min.
-Eng.), Pr.Sci.Nat., FSAIMM, MGSSA, all of whom are Qualified Persons as defined by NI 43-101 and independent of the Corporation for the purposes of NI 43-101.
-The mine comprises 21 east-west trending gold ore bodies and four prospects at 600 - 2,000 m depth.
-The Galaxy Technical Report covers the following ore bodies:
+On July 6, 2020, the Corporation filed a NI 43-101 technical report in respect of the Galaxy Property entitled "NI 43-101 Technical Report on the Galaxy Gold Mine, South Africa" which was issued July 3, 2020 with an effective date of June 29, 2020 (the "Galaxy Technical Report"), and was prepared by Minxcon (Pty) Ltd and approved by Mr. Uwe Engelmann, BSc (Zoo. & Bot.), BSc Hons (Geol.)
+Pr.Sci.Nat., MGSSA, and Mr. Daniel (Daan) van Heerden, B Eng (Min.), MCom (Bus.
+Admin.), MMC, Pr.Eng., FSAIMM, AMMSA, both "qualified persons" as defined by NI 43-101, and independent of the Corporation for the purposes of NI 43-101.
+The Galaxy Technical Report supports the positive PEA for the Galaxy Property, though it should be noted that the PEA is preliminary in nature as the resources included in the PEA are comprised 54% of Inferred Mineral Resources.
+Inferred Mineral Resources are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves, and there is no certainty that the PEA will be realized.

+The Galaxy Gold Mine comprises several east-west trending gold orebodies and tailings storage facilities ("TSF") from historical workings.
+The Galaxy Technical Report relates to the following project areas: